okraits/j4-make-config/README.md

 executing an external program which sets the root window background, etc.

-There's a bunch of theme files which are distributed together with the j4-make-config script to give the user a variety of configurations to choose from.
+There's a bunch of theme files which are distributed together with the j4-make-config script to give the user a variety of themes to choose from.

 ### 2. License